 On the other hand, the support that comes from couples travel is greatly rewarding.
 When you’re sick or tired, your partner is there to pull you out of the rut, cheer you up, and get you back on your feet.
 Your partner will be there when you need someone to talk to and when you want to share your deepest fears and sorrows.
 You get to see each other in a new light and learn more about each other than you ever would back at home.
 You’re that little piece of home to each other that’s so good to have around.

 Traveling together enhances the quality of time you get to spend with your loved one.
-Because you’re with someone 24/7, there’s always the opportunity to have a laugh, have a chat, and play together.
+Because you’re with someone 24/7, there’s always the opportunity to laugh, chat, and play together.
 You’re really able to appreciate the small moments together.
 Waiting for a bus for 12 hours can end up feeling like five minutes.

 Whatever way you look at it, traveling as a couple is a unique experience.
 It bonds you and brings you together; it’s something special you both share that will truly last a lifetime.